Investigation of the concurrent effects of ALP-photon and ALP-electron couplings in Collider and Beam Dump Searches

-In the right panel of figure~\ref{fig:eegaegaAMa0d5}, we have incorporated UV model suggested parameter space from the modified DFSZ-like model with diagonal black lines (solid, dotted and dashed) and the KSVZ model with two purple lines (solid and dashed) corresponding to $f_a = 10^3$ GeV and $f_a = 10^{12}$ GeV, respectively.
-For $m_a = 0.3$ GeV, the KSVZ model is fully excluded in the 2D plane, while the DFSZ-like model still survived for coupling to $(e,\mu)$ and $(e,\mu,\tau)$ but the electron only coupling is excluded.
+In the right panel of figure~\ref{fig:eegaegaAMa0d5}, we have incorporated UV model suggested parameter space from the modified DFSZ-like model with diagonal black lines (solid, dotted and dashed) and the KSVZ-like model with two purple lines (solid and dashed) corresponding to $f_a = 10^3$ GeV and $f_a = 10^{12}$ GeV, respectively.
+For $m_a = 0.3$ GeV, the KSVZ-like model is fully excluded in the 2D plane, while the DFSZ-like model are still survived for coupling to $(e,\mu)$ and $(e,\mu,\tau)$ but the electron only coupling is excluded.

 We consider more ALP masses, $m_a = 1$ GeV and $m_a = 5$ GeV, in the left and right panels of figure~\ref{fig:gaegaAMa15}.
 The figure for $m_a = 1$ GeV is qualitatively similar to $m_a = 0.5$ GeV, but the allowed region expands.
-For $m_a = 5$ GeV, compared with the single coupling scenario, the BaBar constraint becomes weaker, while Belle-II becomes stronger, opposite to the situation of smaller ALP masses.
-These differences in different mass come from the fact that BR$(a \to \gamma \gamma)$/BR$(a \to e\bar{e})$ is proportional to $m_a^2$.
-Therefore, for larger $m_a$, the BR$(a \to \gamma \gamma)$ enhances the product $\sigma$BR and surpasses the existing Belle-II limit.
+For $m_a = 5$ GeV, comparing with the single coupling scenario, the BaBar constraint becomes weaker, while Belle-II becomes stronger, opposite to the situation of smaller ALP masses.
+These differences in different mass comes from the fact that BR$(a \to \gamma \gamma)$/BR$(a \to e\bar{e})$ is propotional to $m_a^2$.
+Therefore, for larger $m_a$, the BR$(a \to \gamma \gamma)$ enhances the product $\sigma$BR and surpass the existing Belle-II limit.
 In contrast, the allowed region for BaBar is increased due to suppression of BR($a\to \bar{e}e$).